droners1/CopyAmigo/README.txt

 **What Gets Copied:**
 ```
+📁 Project Root/
-✅ Control/           ← All control points (needed for accuracy)
+├── 📁 Control/                    ← All control points (needed for accuracy)
+├── 📁 Orthomosaic/
-✅ Orthomosaic/Finished Ortho Photos/ ← All finished photos
+│   └── 📁 Finished Ortho Photos/ ← All finished photos
-✅ Raw Data/          ← Only the camera data you need
+└── 📁 Raw Data/                  ← Only the camera data you need
-   ├── ✅ cam0/      ← Camera data from timestamp folders
+    ├── 📁 cam0/                  ← Camera data from timestamp folders
-   ├── ✅ cam0/      ← Camera data from RECON folders
+    ├── 📁 cam0/                  ← Camera data from RECON folders
-   └── ✅ GeoRef/    ← Only .dat files (coordinate reference)
+    └── 📁 GeoRef/                ← Only .dat files (coordinate reference)
 ```

 **Smart Features:**